GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 As demonstrated in @sec:ssl:sota:deep_learning, deep neural networks have shown to be flexible and effective as building blocks for an #acr("SSL") solution.
 We focused in this work on simple architectures that take some representation of the listened audio signal as their only input.
-On the other end, those networks are trained to infer the #acr("DoA") value $theta$ of the single speech source present in the room.
+At the other end, those networks are trained to infer the #acr("DoA") value $theta$ of the single speech source present in the room.

 Our networks are trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.